Brown Rang: Controversy

 In an interview with Raaj Jones of OYE!
-104.8 FM on 16 June 2015, Badshah discussed the work he had done with Yo Yo Honey Singh, including the song "Brown Rang."
+104.8 FM on 16 June 2015, rapper Badshah discussed the work he had done with Yo Yo Honey Singh, including the song "Brown Rang."
 He stated that he and Honey Singh co-wrote the track together.
-Badshah in recent years has gone back on this claim and has instead stated to have written the entire track and also accused Singh for not giving him proper credits for the track in several podcast and interviews.
+Badshah, in recent years, has reiterated this claim, stating to have written the entire track and accusing Singh for not properly crediting him for the track in several podcasts and interviews.